Azure-Samples/contoso-real-estate/packages/api/README.md

 To develop the Azure Functions app with the Azure databases, use the following steps.

 1. Fork the repository and open in Codespaces or Visual Studio dev container.
-1. In a terminal at the root of the repository, use a terminal to login to Azure Developer CLI.
+1. At the root of the repository, use a terminal to login to Azure Developer CLI.
 Complete the steps.

   ```bash
   azd auth login